GetOcean/ocean-public-docs/wifi-setup-tool.md

 ---
 layout: page
-title: Add Another WiFi Network with 'wifi-setup'
+title: Setup a WiFi Network with 'wifi-setup'
 group: navigation
 ---

-`wifi-setup` is a command line tool you can use to easily add another WiFi network address and password to your Ocean.
+We have provided a command line tool called `wifi-setup`.
+This tool allows you to easily add another WiFi network to your Ocean.

+The `wifi-setup` tool follows a question-and-answer format with minimal input, but we've provided a walk-through here to explain some of the different options available while using it.

 ## Walkthrough